devinsmith/rca-cambio-linux/README.md

 ## Debian

-Currently the latest Debian releases (11.x and 12.x) show several incompatibilities with the hardware, and older releases (10.x or older) don't fully support the laptop capabilities, making the experience suboptimal when using this distro.
+Currently the latest Debian releases (11.x and 12.x) show several incompatibilities with the hardware, and older releases (10.x or older) don't fully support the tablet capabilities, making the experience suboptimal when using this distro.

 If installing Debian 11.9 or older, use the